Life Advice

 Never Lonely with Me

-The relationship was opportune for both of us, and as success grew, so did our racing budget.
+My husband, Bobby, is a professional Champion drag racer.
+The story starts with him landing Chrysler corporation as a sponsor for our fledgling racing operation.
+It started small.
+Our Hero at Chrysler didn’t even know what a funny car was when he said yes.
+What an amazing vision this man showed.
+And trust.
+Bobby and I were thankful to him and we did everything we could to surpass his expectations and honor his trust.
+The relationship was opportune for both of us, and as we showed our value, our racing budget grew.
 This particular year, we were replacing our roots supercharger with a new screw one.
 Stop rolling your eyes.
 I can see you.
 Ahem, I’ll explain.
 Because an engine acts as a giant air pump, the best way to make more power is to increase the amount of air that flows through it.
 The supercharger forces more oxygen into the motor, allowing more fuel to burn, and that in turn creates a higher power output.
-The screw supercharger is more efficient.
+The screw supercharger is more efficient; thus, more power!

-And as if that wasn’t enough, Chrysler provided a brand new funny car body tested in the Chrysler wind tunnel.
-Bobby spent an all-night session there with the Chrysler engineers once, and can talk for hours about how fascinating it is.
+And as if that wasn’t enough, Chrysler provided a brand-new funny car body tested in the Chrysler wind tunnel.
+Bobby spent an all-night session there with the Chrysler engineers once and can talk for hours about how fascinating it is.

 After lots of excited brainstorming, Our Hero at Chrysler came up with the idea for the paint design.
 We hired Greg Ozubko, the best race car designer in the sport.
 Even though we’ve designed new race car schemes since then, that first rendering is in the place of honor on the wall above our fireplace today.